openvinotoolkit/openvino/docs/MO_DG/prepare_model/customize_model_optimizer/Customize_Model_Optimizer.md

             'out_ports_count': 1,  # the operation produces one output
         }, attrs)

-    # the method returns list of operation specific attributes.
+    # the method returns operation specific attributes list.
 This method is important for the case when implementing
     # extractor inherited from CaffePythonFrontExtractorOp class to extract attribute for Caffe Python operation.
     # But currently it is used interchangeably with the "backend_attrs()" method.
 If the "backend_attrs()" is not used
     # then the "supported_attrs()" is used instead.
 In this particular case the operation has just one attribute "axis"